Table of Contents

 Italy is located in southern Europe.
 It is a peninsula extending into the central Mediterranean Sea, northeast of Tunisia.
 The total area is 301,340 sq. km, slightly larger than Arizona.

 Italy has been a democratic republic since June 2, 1946, when the monarchy was abolished by popular referendum.
 The Italian state is centralized.
 The prefect of each of the provinces is appointed by and answerable to the central government.
 In addition to the provinces, the constitution provides for 20 regions with limited governing powers.

-The 1948 constitution established a bicameral parliament (Chamber of Deputies and Senate), a separate judiciary, and an executive branch composed of a Council of Ministers (cabinet), President Sergio MATTARELLA (head of state) and the Prime Minister Giuseppe CONTE (head of government).
+The 1948 constitution established a bicameral parliament (Chamber of Deputies and Senate), a separate judiciary, and an executive branch composed of a Council of Ministers (cabinet), President Sergio Mattarella (head of state) and the Prime Minister Giorgia Meloni (head of government).
 The houses of parliament are popularly and directly elected by a proportional representation system.

 The Italian economy has changed dramatically since the end of World War II.
 From an agriculturally based economy, it has developed into an industrial state ranked as the world’s seventh-largest market economy.

 Italy has a diversified industrial economy, which is divided into a developed industrial north, dominated by private companies, and a less-developed, welfare-dependent, agricultural south, with high unemployment.
 The Italian economy is driven in large part by the manufacture of high-quality consumer goods produced by small and medium-sized enterprises.

 Italy is the fourth largest European economy and has for long enjoyed one of the highest per-capita incomes in Europe, despite the decline in traditional industries such as textiles and car manufacturing as a result of globalization.